 The Margaret River region in Western Australia is located about 3 hours south of Perth and is world-renowned for its delectable wine and food.
 The Margaret River region is one of the best Australian wine regions and produces less than 3 per cent of the country’s wine, but accounts for more than a fifth of its premium wine.
 There are more than 120 wineries to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine – make sure you try their award-winning Cabernet Sauvignon, Semillon Sauvignon Blanc and Chardonnay.

 Many also serve lunch and dinner so make sure you brace yourself for a day of gluttony!
 When there are so many vineyards to choose from, how do you narrow it down?
-Here are some wineries that I truly loved, or you can read this article on the most beautiful places to visit in the Margaret River region.
+Here are some of the best Margaret River wineries that I truly loved, or you can read this article on the most beautiful places to visit in the Margaret River region.
 Not convinced?
 Read this article on why you have to add the Margaret River region to your bucket list!

 The best time to visit the Margaret River region is in the summer months (December to February) and shoulder season (November and March, early April) when the beaches are beautiful and the weather is warm; you should know, however, that this part of the world can get much busier around the Christmas holidays.
 I would recommend staying in Dunsborough, Margaret River, Gracetown, Yallingup, Eagle Bay or Bunker Bay.